orblivion/ntfy/.sandstorm/README.md

 ### [Headers vs JSON API](README_DETAILS.md#headers-vs-json-api)

-**No changes for the initial release**.
-Some features, and possibly some apps and services, will not work.
+**For the initial release**, some features, and possibly some apps and services, will not work.

 Sandstorm blocks non-standard headers.
 This may break some services that rely on the standard headers-based ntfy API.
 It will also break some features, such as authentication (i.e. locking down topics, below).